attcs/Octree/README.md

 ## Requirements
 * Language standard: C++20 or above
+* Parallel execution via the `PAR_EXEC` tag requires support for `std::execution` policies (usually requiring TBB on Linux and macOS).

 ## Usage
 * Use `AdaptorBasicsConcept` or `AdaptorConcept` to adapt the actual geometric system.
 It is not a necessary step, basic point/vector and bounding box objects are available.